DamilolaOwolabi/DamilolaOwolabi.github2.io/_projects/DS6306_Project_2.md

 </div>

 <div class="caption">
-    List of plots of the response variable vs. the various dependent variables (Please scroll through to look at the plots.)
+    List of plots of the response variable (Salary) vs. the various dependent variables (Please scroll through to look at the plots.)
 </div>

 - Employees in Job Level 2 seems to be paid the best